The InterACT (Intervention for Appropriate Care & Treatment) study

 Synopsis

-aushsi InteractWhy the research project is important
+aushsi InteractWhy the research project was important

 The end-of-life phase for older Australians is becoming an increasingly medicalised experience, with more than half of Australian deaths now occurring in hospital.
 Challenges involved in caring for this elderly patient population in acute care settings include how to limit non-beneficial treatments (that are estimated to cost the national health system $A153.1 million annually).

-What the research seeks to do
+What the research sought to do

-What are the research outcomes/ impact
+What were the research outcomes/ impact

 Funding Body